 Why Did God Let Adam And Eve Be Tempted?

-If God knew Adam and Eve would succumb to temptation, why did he let them be tempted in the first place?
+If God knew Adam and Eve would succumb to temptation, why did he allow them to be tempted in the first place?

 The answer to this question is a matter of love.

-To establish this volitional congruity, God had to present Adam and Eve with an opportunity to wrap their malleable wills around his perfect will voluntarily.
+To establish this volitional congruity, God had to present Adam and Eve with an opportunity to voluntarily wrap their malleable wills around his perfect will.

-God’s command not to eat the forbidden fruit offered them a binary choice: to either comply with his will or defy it.
+God’s command not to eat the forbidden fruit presented them with a binary choice: to either comply with his will or defy it.

 God knew Adam and Eve would disobey his command.
-He foresaw the resulting damage to his creation.
-He knew that Jesus would have to die for their mistake.
+He foresaw the damage to his creation that would result.
+He knew Jesus would eventually have to die for their mistake.

-Yet God so valued a personal relationship with them and us that he risked virtually everything to make it possible.
+Yet God so valued a personal relationship with them and with us that he risked nearly everything to make it possible.
 This is a remarkable concept!